oskar11/COVID19-by-nation-webapp/README.md

 <Br/>
 <Br/>
 <Br/>
-As of April 2024, this project no longer supports real-time data reports from the CDC API and is now only displaying historical data.
+As of April 2024, this project no longer supports real-time data reports from the CDC API as most health authorities no longer report COVID-19 data, the web app demo is now only displaying historical data.
 <Br/>
- <a href="https://covid19dashboardbc.netlify.app">Working web app hosted on covid19dashboardbc.netlify.app</a>
+ <a href="https://covid19dashboardbc.netlify.app">Working web app demo hosted on covid19dashboardbc.netlify.app</a>
 <Br/>

 Desktop view and Mobile view screenshots: